smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 SQL Server also supports `WITH CHECK OPTION`, which is placed after the view's defining `SELECT` statement.

-'WITH CHECK OPTION`: Ensures that all data modifications through the view comply with the view's `SELECT` statement.
+`WITH CHECK OPTION`: Ensures that all data modifications through the view comply with the view's `SELECT` statement.
 If a row is modified through the view that would not be selected by the view's `SELECT` statement, the modification is disallowed.
 This maintains data integrity by ensuring only valid data is entered through the view.

-In this example, we create a view from the `Employees` table, insert a row into the table, and then select from the view.
+In this example, we create a view over the `Employees` table, insert a row through the view, and then select from the view.

 ```sql
 CREATE OR ALTER VIEW dbo.vwEmployees AS